Grand Duchy

 Declaration of Sovereignty

-I, Michael, Grand Duke of the Burgundians, the spiritual heir of my distant noble ancestors, symbolically on the birthday of Duchess Mary of Burgundy, the only daughter and heiress of Charles The Bold, the last ruler of the duchy from the House of Valois-Burgundy, driven by the desire to restore the historical memory of medieval Burgundy in the hearts of people who have preserved and live through the centuries the spiritual heritage of the Middle Ages, handed down to us by our ancestors, inspired by the example of many existing micronations, I announce the foundation of a new micronation, referred to as the Grand Duchy of Burgundians, as a non-governmental sovereign entity existing in the virtual space.
+I, Michael, Grand Duke of the Burgundians, the spiritual heir of my distant noble ancestors, symbolically on the birthday of Duchess Mary of Burgundy, the only daughter and heiress of Charles The Bold, the last ruler of the duchy from the House of Valois-Burgundy, driven by the desire to restore the historical memory of medieval Burgundy in the hearts of people who have preserved and live through the centuries the spiritual heritage of the Middle Ages, handed down to us by our ancestors, inspired by the example of many existing micronations, I announce the foundation of a new micronation, referred to as the Grand Duchy of Burgundians, as a non-state sovereign entity with a status similar to that of the Royal House in exile.
 I declare the Grand Duchy to be a subject of the micronational community with all the rights, privileges and honors related to it.

 We do not claim historical rights to the Burgundian inheritance, for which the French Kingdom and the Holy Roman Empire of the Habsburgs fought for many years.
 We are only interested in studying the history and memory of Burgundy.
 We recognize the current political realities that make it impossible to restore medieval Burgundy to its former historical lands.
 Therefore, we renounce any territorial claims.